Who am I?

 Here are the key highlights from my career.

 On my free time, I tend to fiddle around with computer vision an Raspberry Pi's and similar nerdy things.
 Or I am out playing music or running marathons or hiking or...
-Should you be so curious, you may have a look at a more extended academic resume (in French), or check my Linkedin profile.
+Should you be so curious, you may have a look at a more extended academic resume, or check my Linkedin profile.
 Why would one want to inflict this upon themselves beats me.

 Some key points